apigee/apigee-edge-drupal/CONTRIBUTING.md

 * `APIGEE_EDGE_USERNAME`
 * `APIGEE_EDGE_PASSWORD`.

+Value of `APIGEE_EDGE_USERNAME` should be an email address of an Apigee Edge user with **Organization administrator role** if you do not want to bump into permission issues in tests.
+Tests failed with "Forbidden" could be a sign of the insufficient permissions.

 You can set these environment variables multiple ways, either by defining them with `export` or `set` in the terminal or creating a copy of the `core/phpunit.xml.dist` file as `core/phpunit.xml` and specifying them in that file.